benclark0/pmCalc/README.md

 # TODO
 Create a simple CLI for users to request individual stocks on command, or provide a list of stocks.

 Decrease API calls.
 This is very roughly coded and does way too many API calls.

 Validate math for finding the closest viable strike to the stock price.
 If the closest strike is within a percent (currently 30 percent) of the price of the stock, that strike should be used.
 We'd then get that strike's bid and ask and take their mean.
 Otherwise, we take the mean of bid and ask from the closest strike, determine whether or not the price is higher or lower than the closest strike and take the mean of bid and ask for that strike. if price is higher, get mean of bid and ask of strike 1 higher than closest, and if lower, get the mean and bid of strike 1 lower than closest.

 Fix date.

 Create more methods.

 Create unit tests for current methods.
 Create unit tests for new methods.

 Add future calculation requests from investors.
+This project has no investors; the author is referring to investors in general.